Arancou: Toponymy

 The Gascon name for "Arancou" is Arancon; the Basque name is Erango.

 The name Arancou appears in the forms Arranque (1119–1136), Arancoen (13th century), Arancoey, Arancoenh (around 1360), Arrancoeynh, Arancoinh (1372), Aranquoen (1403, titles of Came), and Aranco (1584, alienation of the Diocese of Dax).

 The name of Arancou comes from the Basque arangoien, for "higher valley".

 History

 Prehistory

 Tools from the Magdalenian era, one of the later cultures of the Upper Paleolithic era of Western Europe, were found in the Bourrouillan cave in the territory of Arancou.
 Several thousand bones from hunted animals were found in the cave, as well as thousands of flint and bone tools.

 Modern history

-On January 1, 1973, the communes of Arancou, Bergouey, and Viellenave-sur-Bidouze were joined together.
-On 15 November 1977, Arancou regained its independent status, while Bergouey and Viellenave-sur-Bidouze remained together.
+On January 1, 1973, the communes of Arancou, Bergouey, and Viellenave-sur-Bidouze were joined.
+On 15 November 1977, Arancou regained its independent status, while Bergouey and Viellenave-sur-Bidouze remained together as Bergouey-Viellenave.

 Arancou and Basque country

 Jean-Baptiste Orpustan mentions Arancou in 1309 in a list of parishes paying dues to the royal power in Navarrenx.
 Arancou was also mentioned by Eugène Goyheneche towards the end of the Middle Ages.
 He wrote that "because of the Gramont's power, [the situation of the neighboring parishes, including Arancou] is ambiguous."

 However, starting with the modern age, no evidence of Arancou's allegiance to the Kingdom of Navarre can be found.
 Nor is there evidence of any links to the dukedom of Gramont or of the sovereign principality of Bidache.
 The chapter of the collegiate Saint-Jacques de Bidache was the lord of the lands; the parish was situated in France in the administrative district of Lannes, where it came under the control of the administrative region of Hastingues.

 Although Arancou falls without a doubt within modern districting, it is nonetheless included in a list of the communes of Basse-Navarre.
 While presenting the town in 2009 on his website, the mayor, Alexandre Bordes, did not take sides.
 Rather, he emphasized the "mix of deep-rooted cultures" and the "location of the town at the borders of Gascogne, Béarn, Basque Country, and the Navarre."
 His website describes the town as "basquo-béarnais."